 Autism Spectrum Conditions

-Autism Spectrum Disorder (ASD) is a term used to cover what were previously a wide range of conditions which shared common areas of difficulty, including Autism and Asperger’s.
-ASD exists along a range or “spectrum” with some individuals experiencing more severe difficulties than others.
+Autism Spectrum Conditions (ASC) is a term used to cover what were previously a wide range of conditions which shared common areas of difficulty, including Autism Spectrum Disorder (ASD) and Asperger’s.
+ASC exists along a range or “spectrum” with some individuals experiencing more severe difficulties than others.
 Autism can present itself very differently between men and women so it's important to consult specialists.

-At QUESTA we are able to provide a high quality assessment and post diagnostic support for people diagnosed with ASD and their families.
+At QUESTA we are able to provide a high quality assessment and post diagnostic support for people diagnosed with an ASC and their families.
 Our aim is to make day to day living easier.

-The common symptoms of ASD fall into three categories:
+The common symptoms of an ASC fall into three categories: